Answers to commonly asked questions

 What are your prices?
 I don't see them on your website.

-In general, our prices range from about $35.00 to $45.00 per 300-word page, depending upon the scope of the work.
-Sometimes the cost is less, sometimes more, but this is about what you can expect.
+In general, our prices range from about $35.00 to $50.00 per 300-word page, depending upon the scope of the work.
+(These prices do not apply to admissions essays and other similar documents, which begin at $75.00 per page.)
 For a firm quote, please do fill out the form -- there is no charge to do that, and this way you will know for sure.

 This price is more than you will find at some cut-rate term paper places.
 "You get what you pay for" holds true in this business as well as every other business.
 While it might be tempting to believe that someone will provide you with a completely original, custom-written model dissertation for $500, we urge you to resist the temptation.
 What you will receive is a plagiarized mess written by someone whose command of the English language is mediocre at best.

 You have arrived at the final step along a very long, arduous road.
-Do you really want to skimp now?
+Do you really want to skimp now, when your advanced degree is within sight?

 What if I can't pay for the entire model project all at once?

-We are happy to offer installment plans for large projects!
-While we cannot begin work on a given project until payment has been received, we are certainly very happy to schedule the work in increments to meet your budget.
+No worries!
+We offer installment plans for large projects (depending upon your deadline).
 These are generally very large-scale projects, and we completely understand that paying in full isn't always an option.
 Just ask, and we will work it out!